Kuala Lumpur, Malaysia

-View from typical office space, external sun shade retracted, 6:57 PM
+View from typical office space, external sun shade deployed at 2:43 PM and retracted at 6:57 PM

 An efficient vertical transport scheme—employing double-decker elevator cabs and two intermediate sky lobbies—is combined with...